vsushko/research/README.md

 This folder contains sources from Understanding ECMAScript 6: The Definitive Guide for JavaScript Developers [Book](https://leanpub.com/understandinges6/read).

 ## xml-schema-validation-app
-This folder contains a simiple java application with an example using JAXB J2EE API and an example of XML validation by XSD schema.
+This folder contains a simple java application with an example using JAXB J2EE API and an example of XML validation by XSD schema.